yantra-core/YCraft.js/ReadMe.md

 More Parts are coming.
-If you'd like to see an additional Part added, please feel free to open a [pull request](https://github.com/yantra-core/RealStone.js/pulls).
+If you'd like to see an additional Part added, please feel free to open a [pull request](https://github.com/yantra-core/AyCraft.js/pulls).

-## Realism vs dynamic gameplay
+## Realism vs dynamic gameplay simulation

-### Four methods for turning on a Light Bulb, using the same parts, with increasing realism
+### *Four ways for turning on a Light Bulb, using the same parts, with increasing realism*

 #### Blah blah

 Striking a balance between realism and dynamic gameplay often leads to situations where an exact simulation would not be appropiate.
-RealStone simulations are well suited for varying degrees of realism depending on your requirements.
+AyCraft simulations are well suited for varying degrees of realism depending on your requirements.

 Consider a `Light Switch` contraption.
 In the following four examples, we demonstrate ascending levels of simulated realism.